 The bronzers come in a copper metallic-tinted hexagon packaging.
 When opened, the back of the lid is a mirror and the rest of the inner packaging is sturdy white plastic.
 The packaging is in true Fenty Beauty style, minimal and classy, something I love!

 The size of the bronzer is pretty standard 0.22oz or 6.5mL worth of product.

-It’s pretty normal for cream products, in general, to become moist on the surface because some of the oil ingredients evaporate through the mix when it is exposed in a warmer than recommended environment.
+It’s pretty normal for cream products, in general, to become moist on the surface because some of the oil ingredients evaporate through the mix when it is exposed to a warmer than the recommended environment.

 The 7 shades are as follows, from the lightest to darkest:

 Amber – Cool undertone for fair skin tones

 Butta Biscuit – Neutral to warm undertones for fair to light skin tones